o3de/sig-docs-community/tools/o3de-doxygen/README.md

 ### Clean repos

 The C++ API reference generation scripts run Doxygen on your local `o3de` clone.
-Then it outputs the generated files into your local `o3de.org` clone.
+These scripts output the generated files into your local `o3de.org` clone.
 Therefore, before you generate the API, you must ensure that your cloned repos are clean and have the latest changes.

 #### `o3de`